Fernando Ricksen: Personal life

 On 25 December 2000, Ricksen was the subject of a report to the procurator fiscal after an incident when his car crashed into a lamppost in the early hours of the morning.
 Ricksen denied charges of drink-driving, careless driving, committing a breach of the peace by shouting and swearing, and conducting himself in a disorderly manner.
 At a trial in February 2003 Ricksen was found to have been twice over the limit and was convicted of drunk-driving, receiving a £500 fine and a 12-month driving ban.
 He was acquitted of the other charges.

 In October 2003, Ricksen was fined £7,000 after being convicted of a breach of the peace and assault in relation to a drunken late-night house party he held the previous November.
 Having initially denied the charges, in court Ricksen admitted conducting himself in a disorderly manner, causing a breach of the peace, repeatedly igniting fireworks, shouting and swearing and then threatening and assaulting a neighbour who had complained.
 During the 2004–05 football season, Ricksen abstained from alcohol.
 In July 2006 Ricksen checked himself into the Sporting Chance Clinic for residential treatment relating to alcohol abuse and anger management.
 For the previous six months he had been receiving out-patient treatment from the clinic.

 Ricksen's daughter Isabella was born in 2011.
 In 2014 Ricksen married Veronika, who is Russian.
 A documentary titled Fernando Ricksen: Hard Times was aired on Sky Sports 1 on 3 May 2015.
 Ricksen was Catholic but later revealed his wish to convert to Orthodoxy.

 Ricksen wrote an autobiography, Fighting Spirit, which was published in 2014.

 Illness and death

 On 30 October 2013, Ricksen revealed that he was terminally ill and had been diagnosed with amyotrophic lateral sclerosis (motor neurone disease).
 He set up a charity that raised over £1 million for research into the condition.

 Ricksen died on 18 September 2019 in St Andrew's Hospice in Airdrie, North Lanarkshire, Scotland, aged 43.
-His funeral was held at Wellington Church in Glasgow on 25 September, attended by dignitaries of Celtic and Rangers, after which he was cremated in a private ceremony.
+His funeral was held at Wellington Church in Glasgow on 25 September, attended by dignitaries of Celtic and Rangers, after which he was cremated at Linn crematorium, in a private ceremony.